rewgs/open-stage-control-ts/resources/docs/docs/user-interface/editor.md

 ## Project tree

 The project tree displays the whole widget structure of the session.
-Widgets can be reordered within a container with drag-and-drop.
+Widgets can be reordered or moved to another container with drag-and-drop.

+The "Filter" input allows filtering displayed widgets by their `id`.
+It's also possible to only display a single type of widget by typing `type:fader` for example.

 ## Widget resizing / dragging